-TIP: The Workflow Studio dashboard is included with the Foglight for Hyper-V Cartridge for Automation.
+TIP: The Workflow Studio dashboard is included with the Hyper-V Monitoring in Foglight Evolve Cloud Cartridge for Automation.
 For complete details about this dashboard, see the Cartridge for Automation documentation.

 4 To return to the Hyper-V Explorer, use the bread crumb trail.